minprog/cs50x/mario/less/index.md

 ## Prompting for Input

 Whatever your pseudocode, let's first write only the C code that prompts (and re-prompts, as needed) the user for input.
-Create a new file called `mario.c` inside of your `mario` directory.
+Create a new file called `mario.c`.

 Now, modify `mario.c` in such a way that it prompts the user for the pyramid's height, storing their input in a variable, re-prompting the user again and again as needed if their input is not a positive integer between 1 and 8, inclusive.
 Then, simply print the value of that variable, thereby confirming (for yourself) that you've indeed stored the user's input successfully, a la the below.